 Whether you have long-term disability insurance through your employer or you bought a long-term disability policy on your own, the policy does not guarantee you will receive benefits.

 While you have rights under the law, you must understand your rights and know how to assert them to get the results you want.
-ERISA covers employer-sponsored plans and actually complicates matters for applicants wanting in many respects.
+ERISA covers employer-sponsored plans and actually complicates matters for applicants in many respects.
 Whether ERISA applies to your case or not, you will still have to deal with an insurance company that will deny claims whenever it can.

 To increase your chances for success, you should focus closely on your claim, and take time to make sure you do everything right.

-To help you build the strongest case possible, you should hire an attorney to advise you during the process.
+To help you build the strongest case possible, you should hire a long-term disability benefits attorney to advise you during the process.
 Although you have the right to appeal a denial of benefits, the best thing is to not get in that position in the first place.
+Here are several steps that you can take to improve your odds of success for effectively applying for long-term disability benefits.

-Review Your Plan Document
+Step 1: Review Your Plan Document

 Your first step is to review the summary plan description (SPD).
 If you do not have a copy already, you can get one from your employer's human resources department.
 The SPD will contain important information regarding your long-term disability insurance benefits, including how you can participate in the plan and how you can apply for benefits.